British Virgin Islands national football team

-The British Virgin Islands national football team is the national team of the British Virgin Islands and is controlled by the British Virgin Islands Football Association.

-They are members of both CONCACAF and FIFA.
+The British Virgin Islands national football team represents the British Virgin Islands (British overseas territory) in men's international football, which is governed by the British Virgin Islands Football Association founded in 1974.
+It has been a member of FIFA since 1996, an associate member of CONCACAF since 1994 and becoming a full member in 1996.
+Regionally, it is a member of CFU in the Caribbean Zone.

+The British Virgin Islands has never qualified for the FIFA World Cup and the CONCACAF Gold Cup, but has participated four times in League C of the CONCACAF Nations League.

+The British Virgin Islands' debut in international competitions was in the 1989 Caribbean Cup qualifying tournament.
+Their first appearance in World Cup qualifiers was in the 2002 CONCACAF qualification.
+The team achieved its first victory in 1985, defeating Anguilla 1–0, which was also the first match in the team's history.

 History

 Early football games in the British Virgin Islands were between British Royal Navy crew, and expatriates.
-In 1968, the British Virgin Islands team was founded by a team of Royal Engineers, and soon after, in 1973 the British Virgin Islands Football Association was founded.
-In 1974, it was affiliated by FIFA.
+In 1968, the British Virgin Islands team was founded by a team of Royal Engineers, and soon after, in 1974 the British Virgin Islands Football Association was founded.
 The former Tottenham, Chelsea and Porto manager, Portuguese André Villas-Boas had his first job as Technical Director of the national team British Virgin Islands in 2000 and 2001.